DanTahir/Virtual_Filesystem/README.md

+# Virtual File System for Linux

+I wrote this virtual file system as a group project for CSC415 - Operating System Principles at San Francisco Statne University, taught by Robert Bierman.
+I got a 97 on the group score, the highest grade in three classes of 40 students each (with 4 students a team, so like 30 total teams).
+It was a group project but commits will show I wrote the vast majority of it myself.
+I would have had a 100 except I forgot to comment mfs.c.

+The key to the success of the project was keeping everything as stupidly simple as possible.
+No attempts to track time.
+Contiguous file allocation, fragmentation be damned.
+And an approach to b_io so simple you'll wonder why Bierman doesn't A. teach or B. ban it.
+If you're here from a future operating systems class looking for inspiration, remember, it's not plagiarism if you cite your sources.

+This is the biggest program I've ever written and it was a huge success so I've decided to preserve it here.
+Apart from this header everything is as I submitted it for the assignment including the original readme below (I may eventually add comments for mfs.c).

 # CSC415 Group Term Assignment - File System

 This is a GROUP assignment written in C.  Only one person on the team needs to submit the project.